hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

 ### :on-JSON-expression

-(this section is to precede the INOUT notes next)
+(this section is to precede the following "note"-style sections.)

 originally we held the perspective of "the more the merrier" when it came to data dumps in JSON - we wanted the extra structural validation